-Taylor Swift’s entire catalog of master recordings was recently purchased by Scooter Braun, a man Swift accuses of incessant bullying.
+Scooter Braun recently purchased Taylor Swift’s entire catalog of master recordings, a man Swift accuses of incessant bullying.
 In her Tumblr post¹, Swift explains her original record deal provided the label with perpetual control over her recordings.
 Essentially, the label could do with them as they wished without Swift’s permission.
 According to Swift, this is a common clause in a record label contract.

-For writers (and creatives of all kinds) Taylor Swift’s experience sheds a light on an important question: Do you own what you create?
+For writers (and creatives of all kinds), Taylor Swift’s experience sheds light on an important question: Who owns your art?
+Is it you?
 The answer is, as we learned from Swift, it depends.

 It’s important to look at every publication you wish to submit to and understand their licensing rules.
 Depending on the site you’re pitching, you might have to dig a bit to find this information.
 Most publications accepting submissions do not provide clear examples of their content licensing.